P5YC0DR3AM3R/SocialMediaAPI/README.md

 - Visit the GitHub repository: https://github.com/P5YC0DR3AM3R/SocialMediaAPI
 - Watch the walkthrough video below to see the API in action:

-<video src="./Assets/Sequence_1.MP4" controls></video>
+      <video src="./Images/Sequence_1.MP4" controls></video>

-- Use a tool like Insomnia or Postman to interact with the API endpoints.
+- Use a tool like Insomnia to interact with the API endpoints.

 ## License
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)